 Beans, beets, bok choy, carrots, cabbage, celery, chard, cucumbers, eggplant, fennel, garlic, garlic scapes, head lettuce, herbs, kale, kohlrabi, leeks, onions, peas, peppers, potatoes, pumpkins, radish, salad greens, scallions, shallots, spinach, summer squash, tomatoes, turnips, winter squash

 We are Alex and Kimberly Glazirin, two nature-nerds who fell in love with farming and each other!
+We have a wonderful little daughter, Rosemary, who brings us so much joy.

 Alex is an inventor, tinkerer, and entrepreneur, who absorbed the values of homesteading and hard work every summer of his childhood in his grandparents' village.
 He became an environmentalist in his youth, and finally escaped the city to a farm in Australia.
 It was there, inspired by Joel Salatin, that he came to realize that he, too, could farm.
 A year later, he started his first farm with rented soil, a stick, and some seeds.